A guide to understanding local customs and life in Canada.

 #globalvillage #GVProud #GVCalgary #EnglishLanguageSchool #CareerJourney #HigherEducation #PersonalGrowth #GlobalCitizen #DreamBig #TravelTheWorld #LanguageLearning #FutureGoals #studyenglish #Englishschool #English #Success #Happy #Smile #Fun #Goals #Amazing #Canada #calgary #Graduation #Motivation #eslclass #SuccessStories #StudyAbroad #languagelearning

-It`s Graduation day at Global Village!🎉
+It`s another exciting Graduation day at Global Village!🎉

 #GVGraduation #GlobalVillageEnglish #ProudMoments #NewBeginnings #LanguageLearningJourney